 The Mid-Qualified Rate are more expensive than the Qualified Rate, but less expensive than the Non-Qualified Rate.
 For example, a web payment where the credit card number was typed in is a good example of a Qualified Rate.

 Also, if you’re on a fixed budget and need predictable expenses, tiered pricing is a good fit for you.
-When you have a lot of repeat customers and are familiar with the types of credit cards they prefer to use, you can easily predict the amount owed on your merchant statement each month.
+Especially when you have a lot of repeat customers and are familiar with the types of credit cards they prefer to use, you can easily predict the amount owed on your merchant statement each month.

 If you value a predictable merchant statement each month tiered pricing will probably work best for you and easily allow you to forecast future expenses.
 On the other hand, if you’re willing to deal with a more complicated statement that may be more difficult to forecast, the Interchange model may be able to save you some money.

-To learn more about merchant accounts, click here for a complete a to z guide.
+To learn more about credit card merchant fees and merchant accounts, click here for a complete A to Z guide.